upessocs/Lectures/DevOps Lab FullStack/Lab Exam.md

 * Mention SAPID at the top of A4 Paper
 * No discussion and maintain gap.
 * Scan this for uploading on LMS

+## Upload Instructions

+1. Scanned A4Paper in PDF form
+2. Lab manual  (Printout of full report is not mandatory, You can submit single page summary with your sapid, list of experiments, relevant links for each experiment)